rarebreed/mojo-learn/docs/programs-and-memory.md

 [TODO insert a pic of the pipeline of events]

-Even languages like java or python run on applications that take raw source code (like python) or a pre-compiled IR like java bytecode and do many of the same steps that a compiled languages code would do, but at runtime.
+Even languages like java or python run on applications that take raw source code (like python) or a pre-compiled IR like java bytecode and do many of the same steps that a compiled languages code would do but at runtime.
 In order to make things a little less general and abstract I will focus on arm64 (aka aarch64) architecture running on linux, that generates ELF format binaries (ie executables, .o, .so, .a, etc)

 ### Compiling source code

-Ultimately, a computer runs on a combination of
+Ultimately, a computer runs on a combination of:

 - A CPU
 - memory